 - Exercise regularly: The AHA recommends getting 150 minutes of moderate-intensity exercise every week.
-Those individuals with heart failure should talk to their doctors about getting an individualized exercise “prescription.”
+Individuals with heart failure should talk to their doctors about getting an individualized exercise “prescription.”

 - Manage stress: Meditation, therapy, and relaxation techniques can help a person manage stress, which can have adverse effects on the heart.

 - Eat a heart-healthy diet: Daily food intake should be low in trans fats, rich in whole grains, and low in sodium and cholesterol.
-Experts often recommend that people with heart failure limit their sodium intake to 2,000 milligrams (mg) daily and consume 2 liters (l) of fluid.
-However, individuals should check with their doctor what their sodium and fluid intake should be.
+Experts often recommend that people with heart failure limit their sodium intake to 2,000 milligrams (mg) daily.
+However, individuals should check with their doctor to determine what their sodium and fluid intake should be.

 - Vaccinations: Be sure to stay on top of vaccinations for influenza and pneumococcal pneumonia.

-- Treat and manage risk factors such as hypertension, smoking, alcohol, drugs, diabetes
+- Risk factors: Treat and manage risk factors such as hypertension, smoking, alcohol, drugs, and diabetes

 People who already have HF should take the following steps to prevent further progression:

-- track changes in their symptoms and exercise capacity
+- tracking changes in their symptoms and exercise capacity

-- check blood pressure and heart rate at home
+- checking blood pressure and heart rate at home

 Without treatment, HF can be fatal.
 Even with adequate treatment, HF may get worse over time, triggering dysfunction of other organs throughout the body.